 The Evidence-Based Practice: Level I course is designed to improve the participant’s understanding and use of evidence-based practice, to include the ability to ask clinically relevant questions, find and interpret the evidence, and apply this evidence to clinical practice.
 Ultimately, the goal of this course is to develop consumers and users of clinical research that will improve the quality and impact of the participant’s clinical practice on the patients they serve.

-Target Audience: Intermediate level course open to PTs, PTAs, OTs, ATCs and other healthcare providers.
+Target Audience: This course is open to various healthcare providers including, but not limited to, PTs, PTAs, OTs, and ATCs

-Credits: 15 contact hours from EIM Institute of Health Professions
+Credits: 15 contact hours from EIM Institutes of Health Professions

-EIM Program Applicability: Required in all EIM programs – OMPT Fellowship, Orthopaedic and Sports PT Residencies, Transition DPT and Manual Therapy Certificate programs (EIM 101; 1 credit)
+EIM Program Applicability: Required in all EIM programs – OMPT Fellowship, Orthopaedic and Sports Physical Therapy Residencies, Transition DPT and Manual Therapy Certificate programs (EIM 101; 1 credit)

 Appropriate dress: This is an online self-paced, self-study course.